Suspect-404/Project-Reality-Server-Status-Bot/README.md

 Developed by Ezzeldin.

+## How It Works
+To ensure maximum accuracy and stability, this bot utilizes a dual-query system:
+1. Direct Server Query: It uses the gamedig library to ping your PR server directly via the GameSpy4 protocol.
+This retrieves instantaneous data such as the current map, active player count, and raw match variables.
+2. Official PR API Integration: It cross-references the raw data with the official Project Reality Server API.
+This guarantees that player names, scores, kills, and team assignments are highly accurate and formatted correctly.

 ## Features
 - Live Updating Dashboard: The bot continuously edits a single message to avoid spamming the channel.
 - Time Tracking: Displays the live round time by calculating server start delays.
 (Note: Due to server synchronization, the displayed time usually has an approximate 2-minute delay).